 Should You File For Divorce First?

 Sometimes taking an aggressive, confident approach benefits your case.
-But if you haven’t laid the proper groundwork to support yourself, it probably isn’t the ideal choice.
 If you have a plan and a strategy and are ready to go, by all means, file for divorce first.

 Once you handle all of the details, then you can file for divorce.
 From the court’s perspective, it doesn’t really matter who initiates the process.
 So long as you have a strong case and come well prepared, you have a chance at an optimal outcome no matter who was fastest out of the blocks.